tableau/connector-plugin-sdk/docs/manual-test.md

 Connect and cancel.

 * After you click your connector, close the window.
-It should return to previous window without error.
+It should return to the previous window without error.

    ![]({{ site.baseurl }}/assets/mt-cancel.png)

-Make valid entries in each field (Server, Username, password, Port etc.) and verify that you can connect.
+Make valid entries in each field (Server, Username, Password, Port, etc.) and verify that you can connect.

 * Verify that the default Connection name is correct, and that you can change it.